biosaxs-com/atsas-community/README.md

 > As of ATSAS-4.0, every installation of ATSAS requires a personalised license file!

 ### Academic Licenses
-Users of ATSAS that are affiliated with a research or educational institute can request an academic license over at [BIOSAXS GmbH](https://www.biosaxs.com/download).
+Users of ATSAS that are affiliated with a research or educational institute can request a free academic license over at [BIOSAXS GmbH](https://www.biosaxs.com/download).
 All that is needed is a working email address at a research or educational institute.
 If eligible, the license file is sent within ten minutes after the request was submitted to the email address provided.
 If not considered eligible,